heatmiser/openstack13/README.md

 ### Download the image

-Download Red Hat Enterprise Linux ISO `rhel-server-7.7-x86_64-dvd.iso`  from Red Hat download page and save it in `/var/lib/libvirt/ISO/`.
+Download Red Hat Enterprise Linux KVM image  `rhel-server-7.7-x86_64-kvm.qcow2`  from Red Hat download page and save it in `/var/lib/libvirt/images/` (or your other KVM storage pool of choice).

 ### Resize the cloud image

-You need to install a set of tools to interact with the cloud image:
+Install a set of tools to interact with the cloud image:

 - Install tools: